Behaviour management policy

-We will be in touch on a monthly basis via email to inform you of your position on the waiting list.
+N is for Nursery will be in touch on a monthly basis via email to inform the parents of their position on the waiting list.
 Availability is assessed on an ongoing basis throughout the year.
-If your child does not receive a place to start at the requested time, they will remain on the waitlist until a place becomes available.
-If you wish to be removed from our waiting list at any time we will refund the registration fee.
+If the child does not receive a place to start at the requested time, it will remain on the waitlist until a place becomes available.
+If the parents wish to be removed from the waiting list at any time they will refunded the registration fee.

 ALLOCATION OF PLACES:

 Places are offered on the basis of the following order of priority:

 1) A child who is currently at N, wishing to increase sessions

 2) A child with a sibling already at the nursery